-- Waste removal, clearing of landfill sites, the transfer station and illegal dumping were interrupted due to absenteeism of casuals, insufficient vehicles and plant and insufficient budget provision. - Non-compliance of landfill sites in terms of Environmental legislation remains a serious risk for the municipality. - The transfer station and landfill sites are health and safety risks for the public. - The breakdown of vehicles and the turnaround time to get the vehicles back in operation without breaking again shortly afterwards, are still major challenges hampering service delivery. - Budget constraints remain critical and service delivery cannot proceed without sufficient funding, staff and vehicles. - Various complaints are still being lodged regarding refuse removal and burning of plastics on the landfill site in Graaff-Reinet. - Inadequate monitoring of landfill sites including the control of scavengers at the sites; - Poor access control at the landfill sites; - Ageing fleet experiencing constant breakdown - Poor Law Enforcement due to staff shortages
+- Waste removal, clearing of landfill sites, the transfer station and illegal dumping were interrupted due to absenteeism of casuals, insufficient vehicles and plant and insufficient budget provision. - Non-compliance of landfill sites in terms of Environmental legislation remains a serious risk for the municipality. - The transfer station and landfill sites are health and safety risks for the public. - The breakdown of vehicles and the turnaround time to get the vehicles back in operation without breaking again shortly afterwards, are still major challenges hampering service delivery. - Budget constraints remain critical and service delivery cannot proceed without sufficient funding, staff and vehicles.
+An amount of R780 000.00 has been provided for on the budget for the procurement of a refuse truck but the amount was insufficient.
+Instead, 2 specialized Hyundai H100 tipper trucks were procured for waste management at a slightly higher amount to address the challenges faced regarding waste management. - Various complaints are still being lodged regarding refuse removal and burning of plastics on the landfill site in Graaff-Reinet. - Inadequate monitoring of landfill sites including the control of scavengers at the sites; - Poor access control at the landfill sites; - Ageing fleet experiencing constant breakdown - Poor Law Enforcement due to staff shortages